Coping With Changes

 Lessons From Flight School

 One of the most important life lessons I learned was in flight school.
-Flying is life and death, such as when you are up in the air; if you don’t keep the plane flying, gravity will take over.
-If you meet with a sudden unexpected occurrence, such as a bird flying into your windshield or another plane appearing on a collision course, you must make a split-second decision.
+Flying is life and death; for example, when you are up in the air, gravity will take over if you don’t keep the plane flying.
+You must make a split-second decision if you meet with a sudden, unexpected occurrence, such as a bird flying into your windshield or another plane appearing on a collision course.
 Your training must kick in automatically to figure out some maneuver to save yourself and your passengers.

 If you are “the pilot in command,” you can listen to your co-pilot for advice, but it is your sole responsibility if the plane crashes.

 This is where we all are right now.
 Whatever has happened, it is up to us to plot a new course.
 We cannot afford to zone out.
 We must train our internal coping mechanisms to kick in fast.
-As ok as something might sound, in the short term.
-We are never ever, no, never giving up!
+As okay as something might sound in the short term, we are never ever, no, never giving up!

 On that note, I seem to like analogies that belong to flying.
 I’ll paraphrase a story I heard about one country’s airlines a while back.
 Somehow, it had the worst history of downed flights on record.
 What do you think caused it?

-No, not the airplane’s flight worthiness, not the pilots’ experience, not the crew’s professionalism It was, now hear this… the culture of the country.
+No, not the airplane’s flightworthiness, not the pilots’ experience, not the crew’s professionalism It was, now hear this… the culture of the country.
 Its culture of speech, hierarchy, and societal norms.
-You see, in North America, we have generally been brought up to challenge authoritarianism.
+In North America, we have generally been brought up to challenge authoritarianism.
 We even challenge our parents, much to their chagrin at times.
-We favor an attitude of listening, learning, and questioning, as well as valuing each individual’s perspective.
+We favor an attitude of listening, learning, questioning, and valuing each individual’s perspective.

 Thank goodness for this culture of questioning and being able to speak freely.

-So getting back to the culture of the country whose planes were engaged in the most accidents.
-Its culture of speech, hierarchy, and societal norms had trained people since childhood not to challenge higher-ups’ authority.
+So, getting back to the culture of the country whose planes were involved in the most accidents, its culture of speech, hierarchy, and societal norms had trained people since childhood not to challenge higher-ups’ authority.
 When confronted with a disastrous situation, believe it or not, the immediate crew was afraid to speak up to a superior.
 And often, too late, a situation reaches the point of no return.
 Fortunately, new training involving challenges to authority for flight crews took place after being found out.

 Questioning is important.
 None of us know everything.
 I remember serving on a board of directors for a charity.
 When I was new, it was hard to speak about an issue.
 A mentor advised that even if I was not aware of the right solution, “There is nothing wrong with asking a question.” it is how we learn.